warner-benjamin/transformer-from-scratch/exercises/attention_mechanism/socratic_prompt.md

 3. Computing attention scores: `q @ k.transpose(-2, -1)`
 4. Scaling by `1/sqrt(head_dim)`
 5. Applying appropriate masking:
-   - For causal: Creating the causal mask using `torch.triu`
    - For both: Handling the optional input mask correctly
-   - Remember that in eager, True means "masked out" and False means "participate in attention"
+   - For the passed in attention mask, True means "participate in attention" and False means "masked out" so the attention mask probably needs to be inverted
+   - For causal: Creating the causal mask using `torch.triu`.
+This mask should be True for positions that should be masked out, so no need to invert it.
 6. Applying softmax to get attention weights
 7. Computing the weighted sum: `attn @ v`
 8. Reshaping back to the original format

 ### SDPA Implementations
 1. Reshaping and transposing as in eager implementation
-2. Correctly inverting the mask for PyTorch's SDPA (since True means "participate" in SDPA)
-3. Using `F.scaled_dot_product_attention` with the right parameters
+2. Using `F.scaled_dot_product_attention` with the right parameters
-4. Setting `is_causal=True` for causal attention
+3. Setting `is_causal=True` for causal attention
-5. Reshaping the output back to the original format
+4. Reshaping the output back to the original format

 Here is the key difference between the eager and SDPA implementations:
 ```python